Bicycle (song)

-"Bicycle" is a song by South Korean singer Chungha.
-It was released on February 15, 2021, through MNH and 88rising as the title track from Chungha's first Korean-language studio album, Querencia.
+"Bicycle" is a song by South Korean singer Chung Ha.
+It was released on February 15, 2021, through MNH and 88rising as the title track from Chung Ha's first Korean-language studio album, Querencia.
 It was originally scheduled to be released on January 4, 2021, however it was delayed after she was diagnosed with COVID-19.
 Musically, "Bicycle" incorporates R&B, trap and dance-pop beats developed with the introduction of the intense fuzz guitar, and expresses excitement and the feelings of overwhelming energy of the moment.

 Background and release

-On January 11, 2021, Chungha announced that her debut Korean-language studio album titled Querencia would be released on February 15, 2021.
+On January 11, 2021, Chung Ha announced that her debut Korean-language studio album titled Querencia would be released on February 15, 2021.
 One day later, it was announced that "Bicycle" would be the title track for the upcoming album.
 The song is described as a R&B pop song that expresses the excitement and overwhelming energy.

 On February 15, 2021, the single "Bicycle" was released via digital download and streaming, in conjunction with its accompanying music video.